bondarukoleh/java_playground/info/moreAdvanced.md

 ##### Generics
 Almost all the code you write that deals with generics will be collection-related code.
 The main point of generics is to let you write type-safe collections.
 Code that makes the compiler stop you from putting a Dog into a list of Ducks.
 Usually, except some special cases it named "T" as a type declaration.
+Generics - means your code will work with some type T. T is not defined, it will be defined on in the runtime.

 In generic `extends` - means ```extends or implements```, little soft typing, at least something.